theseniorsoul.com People Who Act Friendly

 Observe Actions, Not Just Words

-beginning with seeing how individuals behave toward one another in various contexts.
-Do they always show generosity, regardless of who is observing, or only when there is something to gain?
+starting with seeing how people act toward one another in many settings.
+Are they constantly giving, no matter who is watching, or only when there is something to gain?

 People Who Act Friendly